lenswim/cqrs/docs/adr/20251223-which-tool-to-use-for-adr-decisions.md

 - Status: accepted
 - Date: 2025-12-22
-- Tags: adr documentation log4brains
+- Tags: adr, documentation, log4brains

 ## Context and Problem Statement

 How to keep track of design decisions?

-## Decision Drivers <!-- optional -->
+## Decision Drivers

 - should be close to the code
 - should be searchable